 - There is a persistent desire or unsuccessful efforts to cut down or control cannabis use.

-- A great deal of time is spent in activities necessary to obtain the cannabis, use the cannabis, or recover from its effects.
+- A great deal of time is spent in activities necessary to obtain cannabis, use cannabis, or recover from its effects.

 - Craving, or a strong desire or urge to use cannabis.